 Former Canada Creosote Plant site

-The Canada Creosote Company operated a wood treatment plant in downtown Calgary from 1924 to 1962.
-It was located on the south side of the Bow River.
+A wood treatment plant was operated in downtown Calgary on the south side of the Bow River from 1924 to 1962.
 It used creosote, a mixture of 200 chemicals to preserve wood products such as railway ties and power poles.

-In 1995, a containment wall and groundwater collection system was constructed on the south bank of the Bow River to prevent ongoing migration of contamination from the former Canada Creosote plant site in to the Bow River.
+In 1995, a containment wall and groundwater collection system was constructed on the south bank of the Bow River to prevent ongoing migration and the City of Calgary has been managing and operating the containment system since 1997.

 North Bow Environmental Monitoring Program